Motobecane Super Sprint

 The Bent Hanger

 What’s the best way to sell a bike with a bent hanger?
 Advertise it as a fixie project.
 This is what the seller of this damaged frame did, and he wasn’t forthcoming about this serious problem.
 Now I realise why the rear derailleur and chain were taken off, as surely they must have been damaged too.
-I wonder what caused such a strong piece of steel to warp like that, and my conjecture is that the rear derailleur got mangled up with the chain and freewheel in some catastrophic transmission event.
+I wonder what caused such a strong piece of steel to warp like that, and can only guess that the rear derailleur got mangled up with the chain and freewheel in some catastrophic transmission event.

 The Seatpost Problem